cre8ivepark/COVID19DataVisualizationHoloLens2/README.md

 https://coronavirus-resources.esri.com/datasets/bbb2e4f589ba40d692fab712ae37b9ac

 ## Project
-Data Visualizer script contains the code for retrieving, parsing JSON data, and visualizing with graphs.
-Graph elements are added to GraphContainer and LabelContainer.
-CreateMeshes(int dataType) simply uses confirmed cases(0), recovered cases(1), fatal cases(2) to visualize specific data.
-Hand menu's Radio buttons calls CreateMeshes(0), CreateMeshes(1), CreateMeshes(2).
+**DataVisualizer.cs** script contains the code for retrieving, parsing JSON data, and visualizing with graphs.
+Graph elements are added to GraphContainerConfirmed, GraphContainerRecovered, GraphContainerFatal, and LabelContainer.
+CreateMeshes() creates the graph for three data values and text label.
+Main menu's Radio buttons simply show/hide GraphContainer objects.
 ![2020-03-31 14_15_39-COVID19Visualizer4 - Microsoft Visual Studio](https://user-images.githubusercontent.com/13754172/78075917-3fa12e00-735a-11ea-9dad-4c92f2d81a80.png)
 <br/><br/>
 Menu stays around the user with tag-along behavior which is provided by MRTK's RadialView solver.
 Using the pin button, you can toggle tag-along behavior.
 Menu's backplate can be grabbed and moved.
 Grabbing and moving menu automatically disables the tag-along and makes the menu world-locked.